hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0530
 Rain on my shift, I have an extra coat on but I'm already freezing.
 Devine has fewer layers but seems fine?
 It is entirely possible that he just complains less.
 A jet of water aft of Pino startled me, looking back I saw a sei whale!
 It was so close!
 Swimming just 5 m (16 ft) off our stern.
 I saw the shine of its grey back, and its upright dorsal fin as it dove back under.
 I shriek, as I tend to do when faced with large creatures, both out of awe and and fear.
 I thought it had gone, but then it re-surfaced again on the starboard side, just as close as before.
 What do I do?
 Shriek again of course!

-"WHOA!
-This whale is crazy!"
+"This whale is crazy!"
 I shouted.
 Then it dove back under, and came back even closer, commanding awe.
 I couldn't believe it.
 "AH!
 You crazy beautiful thing!
 What ARE you doing?"
 I saw its face that time, as if it was checking me out.
 Unlike the Sphinx, it did not pose a riddle, I saw its eye and mouth before it rolled back into the water, disappearing forever that time.
 The whale glided effortlessly through the ocean, dwarfing Pino and crew in its path.
 I steered away to make sure I wouldn't cross it again.

 My 2-hour shift went by real slow, after that event.
 It's possible that it felt like forever because I had an incredible urge to pee, that's what I get for downing my coffee so quickly.